 D. Appoint the chairperson(s) and member(s) of any committee(s) so created;

-E. Borrow and issue promissory notes or other evidences of indebtedness and, except as limited pursuant to the provisions of Section 5 of this Article III below, to mortgage assets of the corporation as collateral security for the payment or satisfaction thereof; and
+E. Borrow funds and issue promissory notes or other evidences of indebtedness and, except as limited pursuant to the provisions of Section 5 of this Article III below, to mortgage assets of the corporation as collateral security for the payment or satisfaction thereof; and

-F. Convey the right to use the land on such terms and conditions as will conserve the resources of the land and protect the environment of the community, but the decision to make such a conveyance shall require the unanimous assent of the members of the Board of Trustees.
+F. Convey the right to use the land consistent with the purposes of the Corporation, and on such terms and conditions as will conserve the resources of the land and protect the environment of the community, but the decision to make such a conveyance shall require the unanimous assent of the members of the Board of Trustees.

 SECTION 5 – Limitation on Power of the Board of Trustees